 (b) stated as a rate less than that required to be stated by not more than 1 part in 50 of the rate required to be stated.

-79. Sufficient statement of estimated credit charge
+79. Estimated credit charge, statement of

 It is sufficient compliance with the provisions of this Part that require the estimated credit charge to be stated in or in relation to a regulated contract under which the whole or any part of the credit charge is an estimated credit charge if the estimated credit charge is —